pauli2406/Garlicoin-Mobile-Wallet/README.md

 This is no standalone Wallet yet.
 An existing Wallet Address is needed.

 ---
-#### It allows you to watch:
+#### It allows you to:

 - save your Wallet address (at the moment only one)
-- your amount of Garlic and what it´s worth
+- watch your amount of Garlic and what it´s worth
-- shows your last 25 transactions and their status
+- see your last 25 transactions and their status
-- some mining and blockchain details like difficulty and much more to come.
+- observe some mining and blockchain details like difficulty and much more to come.

 ---